 Who knew that the wind could play a part in your decision of where to make a home?
 Well, if you're from the Coachella Valley or you've ever visited the northern sections of Palm Springs, you'll get it.
 Typically the neighborhoods north of Vista Chino are the windiest in Palm Springs, with the other communities north of the city following suite.
 On the flip-side, the areas closest to the base of the surrounding mountains and in the southern sections of Palm Springs tend to see less wind.
 This is important to be aware of when considering where in the city you want to make your home - especially if the amount of wind is a concern for you!

-Palm Springs and the Coachella Valley sit just east of two major mountain ranges - the San Jacinto and Santa Rosa Mountains.
+Palm Springs and the Coachella Valley sit just east of two major mountain ranges - the San Jacinto and San Bernardino Mountains.
 The space between those two mountain ranges is known as the San Gorgonio Pass and this is where most of the wind gets funneled through.

 The heat caused by the desert sun does a lot to create low pressure systems within the valley.
 As wind will always move from high pressure areas to low pressure areas, this is what causes wind to travel from closer to coastal areas to our inland deserts.
 This is also why we tend to see higher levels of wind later in the day.

 As a general rule of thumb, the neighborhoods north of Vista Chino are going to be windiest, as well as you move closer to I-10.